 Whenever the Oceania Cruises' ships come to Auckland the ship inspections are highly sought after.
 With a focus on cuisine and fine art, time onboard in Auckland gives the Fine Travel team a true appreciation of what our clients can experience in the Mediterranean.

 For Business and First Class travellers to Europe, Oceania Cruises is a cruise line that will be in keeping with the standard of a premium business class offering.
-For the 2018 cruise season, Oceania Cruises has four ships cruising the Mediterranean:
+Oceania Cruises has the following ships in the Mediterranean:

-Riviera is offering the lion's share of the Ocenia Cruises Mediterannean itineraries with over 40 voyages of varying durations.
+Riviera and Sirena are offering the lion's share of the Oceania Cruises Mediterranean itineraries with over 70 voyages of varying durations.

 At the premium and luxury end of the cruise market, excellent cuisine is generally expected by Fine Travel's clients.
 What makes Oceania Cruises different is that it mixes a commitment to exceptional food with what they call a "country club casual ambiance".
 When we talk to clients returning from an Oceania Cruise (and often after a repeat cruise experience) this country club casual approach is what brings them back.